Krieke-Robijns/open-source-toolhanger-3Dprinter/README.md

   - Microswitches may be used to verify alignment before pickup.
   - Positional accuracy ensures high-speed tool changes are reliable.

-- **Environmental Control**:
-  - The printer operates in an enclosed chamber.
-  - Air cooling is routed internally or via compressor lines.

 ## Legal Purpose